 See here for more information on studying philosophy at NYU.

-For undergraduate advising, or to declare your major/minor, please contact John Richardson, Director of Undergraduate Studies.
+For undergraduate advising, to declare your major/minor, or to be added to the philosophy student listservs, please contact Jessica Moss (Director of Undergraduate Studies).